n-s405/Election-Yoda/README.md

 - [ ] Celebrity Endorsements : When do celebrities endorse the governemnt parties .

+## How it works
+1. __SUBJECTS__ : Subjects are specific user groups on twitter some examples are _celebrities_ , _party learders_ , _political parties_ and even _news outlets_ .
+   - Each subject has a csv file which is populated by members of the group .
+For instance the news outlet csv will be populated by the twitter handles of News Organisations .
+   - Each subject will be used to import specific groups into dictionaries and then consequently run context based tests .
+For instance : We can try to find the inclination of each news source based on their tweets .
+The same can be done for celebrities as well .
+   TO TEST THIS FEATURE , we have tried to find the affiliation of party leaders to their own parties and if verified we can assume that our method works .

 ## Find the bot here

   https://twitter.com/ElectionY